AntuanRokanten/TheDarkTowerGame/README.md

 Selected gender will also affect character's stats.

-### Assembling project
+## Assembling project

 **Prerequisites**: Maven

 ####Assembling jar
 To create a _.jar_ file, navigate to the root project directory and execute in terminal/console:

-     clean compile exec:java
+     clean compile

 The _.jar_ file is created in target folder.
+It can be started with

+     java -jar <created-jar-name>.jar

 ####Running test with coverage report
 Navigate to the root project directory and execute in terminal/console: